AdilShamim8/GenAI-Roadmap-with-Notes-and-Projects/README.md

 )

 agent = create_agent(
-    model="gpt-5.5",  # Updated: GPT-5.5 is the latest OpenAI frontier model tools=[search_tool, calculator_tool],
+    model="gpt-5.5",  # Updated: GPT-5.5 is the latest frontier model as of May 2026
+    tools=[search_tool, calculator_tool],
     middleware=[
         PIIMiddleware(),